How to Make Date Paste

 Aside from all-natural pure dates, you can also season the paste with salt, vanilla extract, lemon zest, and other flavoring agents.

-If you don’t have a food processor or blender, you can use a mortar and pestle, immersion blender, fork, masher, miller, and other similar tools or appliances.
+If you don’t have a food processor or blender, then you can use a mortar and pestle, immersion blender, fork, masher, miller, and other similar tools or appliances.

 This post contains affiliate links, which means I earn commission income from qualifying purchases at no extra cost to you.
 Please read the full disclosure for more information.